cardano-foundation/verify-cardano-message-fe/README.md

    - Schema validation results
    - Hash verification status

-4. Results can be shared via secure URLs

 CIP-0100 is designed for Cardano governance proposals, treasury withdrawals, and other governance-related metadata with strong authentication requirements.

-## Sharing System

-The application uses an innovative **compression-based sharing system** for verification results that prioritizes data integrity and URL efficiency:

-### Architecture Overview

-The sharing system implements a **pure compression approach** where verification data is compressed and embedded directly into URLs when possible, with intelligent fallback to URL shortening for larger datasets.

 ## Setting Up and Running the Project